P. J. Proby: 2000s–present

 In 2002, Van Morrison recorded a song for his album Down the Road entitled "Whatever Happened to P. J. Proby?".

 In August 2004, Proby toured in Australia.
 From February until May 2006, he appeared with the 'Solid Silver Sixties Show 2006' – and went through six road managers/drivers – throughout much of the UK, ending at the London Palladium.

 In November 2008, Proby celebrated his 70th birthday.
 EMI released a 25-track retrospective, Best of the EMI Years 1961-1972.
 This featured his singles, eight rarities that debuted on the CD format, and two unreleased recordings (Les Reed and Barry Mason's "Delilah"; and Jim Ford's "I'm Ahead If I Can Quit While I'm Behind").
 Reed wrote "Delilah" for Proby's 1968 album Believe It Or Not, but it was omitted and became a hit for Tom Jones.
 Proby wrote and recorded a Christmas single entitled "The Bells of Christmas Day" with guitarist and producer, Andy Crump.

 In 2010, Proby toured in 'Sixties Gold' another revival series of shows.

-In 2011, Proby was charged with nine charges of benefit fraud.
-He was cleared of all charges at Worcester Crown Court in 2012.
-To celebrate, Proby recorded "I'm PJ." and "We The Jury" (which Proby wrote).

-In 2015, he performed in a duet with Van Morrison on the album, Duets: Re-working the Catalogue, singing "Whatever Happened to P. J. Proby".
+In 2015, he performed in a duet with Van Morrison on the album Duets: Re-working the Catalogue, singing "Whatever Happened to P. J. Proby".

 Personal life

 In 1968, Proby ran into tax problems and declared himself bankrupt.
 Proby was once arrested in Texas for vagrancy.
-In 1973, Proby was jailed for the shooting of an illegally-possessed weapon after theatening his partner Claudia Martin, daughter of Dean Martin, with a gun and firing several shots.
+In 1973, Proby was jailed for the shooting of an illegally-possessed weapon after threatening his partner Claudia Martin, daughter of Dean Martin, with a gun and firing several shots.

-After years of heavy drinking, Proby turned sober in 1992 after he had a heart attack while on a beach in Florida.
+After years of heavy drinking, Proby became sober in 1992, after experiencing a heart attack while on a beach in Florida.

-In March 2012, Proby was acquitted of nine counts related to benefits fraud, totalling over £47,000.
+In 2011, Proby was charged with nine counts of benefit fraud, totalling over £47,000.

+He was cleared of all charges at Worcester Crown Court in March 2012.
+To celebrate, Proby recorded "I'm PJ." and "We The Jury" (which Proby wrote).
 Proby said: "I was not dishonest when I claimed benefits, which I needed in order to live."

 Proby married and divorced several times.
 He had a relationship with singer Billie Davis.
-In a March 2019 interview, he said he had married Marianne Adams when she was 16, Judy Howard when she was 17, and Dulcie Taylor when she was 21.
-Proby made the comments ahead of his 20-date farewell UK tour, which led to several shows being cancelled at first, followed by the whole tour.
-Proby disputed the accuracy of the interview in a statement to the press and to his fans.
+In a March 2019 interview, he said he had married Marianne Adams when she was 16, Judy Howard when she was 17, and Dulcie Taylor when she was 21 and said "The last lady in my life was Elizabeth Conway in 1997.
+She was 13 when I met her.
+I don’t think there’ll be another because it’s against the law.
+I won’t marry a girl I can’t raise from the age of 12, 13 or 14.
+I like that they’re young and fresh-looking and don’t come with baggage – nobody’s messed with their heart and broken it."
+Proby made these comments ahead of his 20-date farewell UK tour, which led to several shows being cancelled at first, followed by the whole tour.